 A pinched nerve can be caused by a bulging disc and the result can be pain, tingling, numbness, burning and even a stabbing sensation.
 This occurs when an intervertebral disc bulges, or protrudes, outside its normal space in the spinal column and pinches the spinal nerve roots.
-The pain and discomfort caused by this condition may be localized at the site of the pinched nerve or it can radiate to other parts of the body, including the arms, shoulders, fingers, hips, buttocks, legs, and toes.
+The pain and discomfort caused by this condition can be localized at the site of the pinched nerve, or it could radiate to other parts of the body, including the arms, shoulders, fingers, hips, buttocks, legs and toes.

-To alleviate this pain, several bulging disc treatments may be recommended by your physician and these treatments will vary depending on the severity of your condition.
+To alleviate this pain, several bulging disc treatments could be recommended by your physician.
+These treatments will vary depending on the severity of your condition.
 They also might vary depending on whether you have a cervical bulging disc (in the neck), thoracic bulging disc (in the mid-back), or lumbar bulging disc (in the lower back).

 Treatments for a pinched nerve caused by a bulging disc may include: